In the digital world, copying is free. Bitcoin is the first thing in human history that is simultaneously digital and scarce. Here's why that matters.

 You have 1 BTC.
 Try to send it to both Alice AND Bob:

 Every 210,000 blocks (~4 years), the reward miners receive for adding a block is cut in half.
-This is the "halving" — a predictable, unstoppable reduction in new Bitcoin supply.
+This is the "halving" โ a predictable, automatic reduction in new Bitcoin supply.

 Stock-to-Flow measures how scarce something is: existing supply (stock) divided by annual new production (flow).
 The higher the ratio, the harder it is to inflate.
 After the 2024 halving, Bitcoin's stock-to-flow exceeds gold's.